Shogun657/Speech-To-Text-using-Whisper/README.md

-# 🎙️ Whisper Transcriber on macOS (Python 3.11)
+# 🎙️ Whisper Transcriber on macOS (Python 3.11 + Streamlit UI)

-This project is a command-line tool that uses [OpenAI's Whisper](https://github.com/openai/whisper) to transcribe audio and video files into text.
-It includes setup instructions, usage examples, and fixes for common macOS-related errors.
+This project is a command-line tool and web-based interface (via Streamlit) that uses [OpenAI's Whisper](https://github.com/openai/whisper) to transcribe audio and video files into text.

 ---